openserv-labs/agent-tutorial/api-agent-tutorial/README.md

 Once your AI agent is fully developed, deployed and ready to be used by the public:

-1. Navigate to the `Developer` -> `Your Agents` menu.
+1. Navigate to the `Developer` -> `Your Agents`
-2. Open the details of your agent.
+2. Open the details of your agent
-3. Click on `Submit for Review`.
+3. Click on `Submit for Review`
-4. Our team will review your agent and get back to you.
+4. Our team will review your agent and get back to you